SimonEnsemble/PoreMatMod.jl/docs/src/manual/replace.md

 child = substructure_replace(search, replacement)
 ```

 To direct the number, location, and orientation of the replacements, use the keyword arguments for [`substructure_replace`](@ref).
-Particularly, the location `loc` and orientation `ori` keyword arguments specify a particular isomorphism to use when conducting a replacement operation.
+Particularly, the location `loc` and orientation `ori` keyword arguments specify a particular isomorphism to use (in reference to `search.isomorphisms`) when conducting a replacement operation.
 The figure below illustrates.

 ![loc/ori example](../../assets/replace/loc_ori_example.png)